martinproject/MobiHelp/README.md

 + Freshdesk Domain: This is the URL of the Freshdesk account you just created (like "yourcompany.freshdesk.com").
 And unless you were born in the 17th century nobody starts a domain with "http" anymore, so remember to NOT INCLUDE the "http://" part.
 + API Key: The API key lets your mobile app "talk" to your Freshdesk support portal.
 To get your API key, login to your Freshdesk account as the administrator (the guy who created the account).
 Click on your name, on the top right corner of the screen, and go to profile settings.
 You can find the API Key on the right.
 Copy the code - you'll need it soon!

 This is the part where you get into your hardcore hacking gear and dive into the code.
-Open your app delegate file, import the FreshdeskSDK.h header file
+Open your app delegate file.
+You'll first need to import the FreshdeskSDK.h header file.

     #import <FreshdeskSDK/FreshdeskSDK.h>

-and add these lines.
-You want to add this inside application:didFinishLaunchingWithOptions:
+Now add these lines inside application:didFinishLaunchingWithOptions:

     [FDSupport setUpWithSite: @"<mycompany.freshdesk.com>" andApikey: @"<B0yW4sTh4t3asy>"];